IU-PR/xai/content/docs/Groups/Attention Rollout for BERT.md

 ---

 ### Training
-As model used is pre-trained on large corpora of English text already, its further re-training on the specific dataset was mostly performed for experiment, which showed low correlation of train and test accuracy and is not important for this project.
+Despite used model being pre-trained on large corpora of English texts, it was important for the sake of the experiment to re-train it on the used dataset.
+Thus, re-training was performed to allow for analysis of how it would assess and attend tokens in this task specifically, acknowledging for actual patterns of modern conversational language used in movie reviews and similar environments.

 ### Performance
 Model shows sufficiently high accuracy when predicting sentiment of specific reviews, approaching 90% of correct predictions.